Mesopotamia, 6,000 B.C.

 You still are required to include any “income” you make via bartering with your reportable income.

-When using an exchange, that’s really easy because each “trade dollar” is the equivalent of a US dollar which makes tracking easy.
+When using a network, that’s really easy because each “trade dollar” is the equivalent of a US dollar which makes tracking easy.

 When you trade outside of a network, one-for-one (or group trades), it becomes a little more difficult–but not impossible.